Nyack “Fan Card” Gets You the Best Local Shopping Discounts

 Strawberry Place, 72 South Broadway

-The Fan Card is a perfect way to treat yourself–making future shopping more affordable.
+The Fan Card is a perfect stocking stuffer, belated Hanukkah present, or way to treat yourself–making future shopping more affordable.
 But it’s also a great way to support your local community.

 “The Fan Card is a trifecta for Nyack–truly a triple win,” said Mayor Don Hammond.
 “First, customers get great discounts at 15 Nyack establishments–a value well exceeding the cost of the card.
 Second, participating establishments get part of the card purchase fee as direct revenue, plus add-on business attracted by the card discounts.
 Third, as a topper, part of the proceeds of the card sales benefit all businesses in Nyack by helping fund broad-based advertising for the village, produced by Visit Nyack, Inc., the village’s non-profit marketing organization.”